Aleister Crowley: Magick and theology

-Crowley believed in the objective existence of magic, which he chose to spell "Magick", an older archaic spelling of the word.
+Crowley believed in the objective existence of magic, which he chose to spell as "Magick", which is an archaic spelling of the word.
 He provided various different definitions of this term over his career.
 In his book Magick in Theory and Practice, Crowley defined Magick as "the Science and Art of causing change to occur in conformity with Will".
 He also told his disciple Karl Germer that "Magick is getting into communication with individuals who exist on a higher plane than ours.
 Mysticism is the raising of oneself to their level."
 Crowley saw Magick as a third way between religion and science, giving The Equinox the subtitle of The Method of Science; the Aim of Religion.
-Within that journal he expressed positive sentiments toward science and the scientific method, and urged magicians to keep detailed records of their magical experiments, "The more scientific the record is, the better."
-His understanding of magic was also influenced by the work of the anthropologist James Frazer, in particular the view that magic was a precursor to science in a cultural evolutionary framework.
+Within that journal, he expressed positive sentiments toward science and the scientific method, and urged magicians to keep detailed records of their magical experiments, having said: "The more scientific the record is, the better."
+His understanding of magic was also influenced by the work of the anthropologist James Frazer, in particular the belief that magic was a precursor to science in a cultural evolutionary framework.
 Unlike Frazer, however, Crowley did not see magic as a survival from the past that required eradication, but rather he believed that magic had to be adapted to suit the new age of science.
 In Crowley's alternative schema, old systems of magic had to decline (per Frazer's framework) so that science and magic could synthesize into magick, which would simultaneously accept the existence of the supernatural and an experimental method.
-Crowley deliberately adopted an exceptionally broad definition of magick that included almost all forms of technology as magick, adopting an instrumentalist interpretation of magic, science, and technology.
+Crowley deliberately adopted an exceptionally broad definition of magick that included almost all forms of technology as magick, adopting an instrumentalist definition of magic, science, and technology.

 Sexuality played an important role in Crowley's ideas about magick and his practice of it, and has been described as being central to Thelema.
 He outlined three forms of sex magick—the autoerotic, homosexual, and heterosexual—and argued that such acts could be used to focus the magician's will onto a specific goal such as financial gain or personal creative success.
 For Crowley, sex was treated as a sacrament, with the consumption of sexual fluids interpreted as a Eucharist.
 This was often manifested as the Cakes of Light, a biscuit containing either menstrual blood or a mixture of semen and vaginal fluids.
 The Gnostic Mass is the central religious ceremony within Thelema.